saniya-154/Popularity-based-book-Recommendation-system/README.md

-#📚 Popularity-Based Book Recommendation System
+# 📚 Popularity-Based Book Recommendation System
-###🚀 Project Overview

-This project is a popularity-based book recommendation system that suggests books based on their overall popularity — determined by metrics like the number of ratings and average rating.
+This project recommends books based on their popularity, calculated from metrics like the number of ratings and average rating.
-It serves as a simple yet effective baseline recommender model, ideal for learning and understanding the fundamentals of recommendation systems.
+It serves as a simple yet effective baseline recommender model for beginners and those exploring data-driven book suggestions.

-###🎯 Objective

-The goal is to recommend the most popular books to users using available data — without requiring personalized user profiles.

-###🧠 How It Works

-Data Loading: Load and clean the dataset containing book titles, authors, and user ratings.

-Aggregation: Compute popularity metrics such as:

-Total number of ratings per book

-Average rating per book

-Filtering: Keep only books that meet a minimum rating threshold for reliability.

-Ranking: Sort books based on popularity and display the top results.
+## 🚀 Features

+Ranks books using rating count and average rating

+Displays top trending books

+Simple, interpretable, and easy to extend

+Implemented using Python and Jupyter Notebook

+## 📁 Project Structure
+Popularity-based-book-Recommendation-system/
+├── data/                     # Dataset folder (contains Books.csv)
+├── Popularity_based_book_recommendation.ipynb   # Main Jupyter Notebook
+├── requirements.txt          # Dependencies
+├── README.md                 # Project documentation
+└── .gitignore

-###📊 Dataset
+## 📊 Dataset

-The dataset used contains information such as:
+The dataset should contain book information such as:

 Book-Title